AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/setup-asset-essentials.md

 Before you begin, you must

 * Configure a metadata schema in Experience Manager Assets Essentials as explained in [Configure asset metadata mapping between Adobe Workfront and Experience Manager Assets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/integrations/configure-asset-metadata-mapping.html?lang=en).
 * (Optional) Configure custom form fields in Workfront.
 Workfront has many built-in custom fields you can use.
 However, you can also create your own custom fields.
-For more information, see [Create or edit a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+For more information, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

 ## Supported Workfront and Experience Manager Assets fields